jesusgomeznuz/canicasbrawl/README.md

 In this section, you'll see how ChatGPT o1-preview improves 1vs1 races in CanicasBrawl, with Marceline competing against Dipper.
 We'll start with the original setup of 8 marbles, analyze the data, and show how the race evolves with AI-generated assignments.

 ### Initial Setup
-This section highlights the original race setup and its corresponding data from the `winner_log.csv`.

 #### Race Setup Photo
 ![Initial Setup](https://github.com/jesusgomeznuz/canicasbrawl/blob/master/assets/initial_setup.jpg)